Luke Roe/A Physics-based Approach to Temperature Upsampling

 A naturally derived solution

 Let's take a step back and study how temperature actually behaves.
-It is deterministically influenced heavily by several natural features, such as the topology, water bodies and even urbanization.
+It is deterministically influenced heavily by several natural features, such as the topography, water bodies and even urbanization.
 We can stack these into many layers that define how the temperature actually permeates the geography of each state.

 In practice